5 Meaningful Ways To Evaluate Your Brand’s Engagement Rate + Calculations

 We’ve discussed some of the most common engagement rate formulas.
 The biggest lesson we want you to take away from this article is that you can’t use these formulae in isolation.
 They should be used collectively to help you get a true sense of an influencer’s performance.
 You can even use these formulas to measure the performance of your brand’s social media profiles so that you can strive to improve engagement across your branded accounts as well.

-Popular Pays helps brands like yours connect with influencers who already have a relationship with your audience.
+Popular Pays helps brands like yours connect with creators & influencers who already have a relationship with your audience.
 If you’re ready to leverage influencers’ audience engagement as a part of your influencer marketing strategy, get started today with Popular Pays!